Aeshaa/starter-hugo-academic/content/project/Bechdel/index.md

 - The Prestige
 - The Shawshank Redemption

+As aggravating it is, I found the concept incredibly fascinating and decided to tinker with the data myself and see how it turns out!

+### Insights

+### Thoughts
 The Bechdel Test first appeared in the comic in 1985.
-Almost 40 years on, we're not exactly doing very well addressing the core inequalities.
+Almost 40 years on, we're not exactly doing very well addressing the core gender inequalities.

 ### Data